CenjhihLi/Variational-inference-and-Missing-not-at-random-imputation/README.md

  other methods:
  `from sklearn.impute import SimpleImputer, MissingIndicator, KNNImputer, IterativeImputer`
-  MICE: https://www.jstatsoft.org/article/view/v045i03 (jornal of statistical software, 2011, original paper 2000)
+  MICE: https://www.jstatsoft.org/article/view/v045i03 (journal of statistical software, 2011, original paper 2000)
  `Impute (Gibbs sampling) then regress, apply different methods to the regression step to deal with different kind of data.`
  MissForest: https://doi.org/10.1093/bioinformatics/btr597 (Bioinformatics, 2012)
  `allow mix type of variables` This is similar to MICE.
-Replace the regression model to random forest.
+Replace the regression model with random forest.

  `from sklearn.ensemble import RandomForestRegressor, IterativeImputer(estimator = RandomForestRegressor)`